Virginia: Health

 Patients are screened for COVID-19 outside Naval Medical Center Portsmouth, the Navy's oldest continuously operating hospital.

 Virginia was ranked best for its physical environment in the 2024 United Health Foundation's Health Rankings, but 15th for its overall health outcomes and only 23rd for residents' healthy behaviors.
 Among U.S. states, Virginia has the 20th-lowest rate of premature deaths, with 8,146 per 100,000, and an infant mortality rate of 5.61 per 1,000 live births.
 The rate of uninsured Virginians dropped to 6.4% in 2024, following an expansion of Medicare in 2019.
 Falls Church and Loudoun County were both ranked in the top ten healthiest communities in 2020 by U.S. News & World Report.

-With high rates of heart disease and diabetes, African Americans in Virginia have an average life expectancy four years less than whites and twelve less than Asian Americans and Latinos, and were disproportionately affected by the coronavirus pandemic.
+With high rates of heart disease and diabetes, African Americans in Virginia have an average life expectancy over four years below the state's average, and over ten less than Asian-American and Hispanic Virginians, and were disproportionately affected by the coronavirus pandemic.
 African-American mothers are also three times more likely to die while giving birth.
-Mortality rates among white middle-class Virginians have also been rising, with drug overdose, alcohol poisoning, and suicide as leading causes.
+Mortality rates among White middle-class Virginians have also been rising, with drug overdose, alcohol poisoning, and suicide as leading causes.
 Suicides in the state increased over 14% between 2009 and 2023, while deaths from drug overdoses more than doubled.
-Virginia has a ratio of 274.3 primary care physicians per 10,000 residents and only 273.1 mental health providers per that number, both fourteenth worst nationwide.
+Virginia has a ratio of 274.3 primary care physicians per 10,000 residents and only 273.1 mental health providers per that number, both 14th worst nationwide.
 A December 2023 report by the General Assembly found that all nine public mental health care facilities were over 95% full, causing overcrowding and delays in admissions.